The following are the PanSIG Journal Submission Guidelines. A full copy of the guidelines can be downloaded here:

 Below are the basic instructions for how to prepare your document.
 All of these instructions are taken from the style guides that are linked to at the top of this page.

-If you are not sure about any of the formatting with the article please check the 6th Edition of the APA Publication Manual.
-Basic formatting information can be found on pages 228 – 230 of the style guide.
+If you are not sure about any of the formatting of the article, please check the 7th Edition of the APA Publication Manual.

 Your manuscript should include these sections:

 - Page 1: Title Page (this should also include the Authors' bios.)

 - Page 2: Abstracts (in both English and Japanese.)